 You can view holds when logged in to CalCentral.
 Click on the registration hold alert for information about why it is there, who placed it, and how to clear it.

 Registration holds placed by L&S Advising

 Reading and Composition

 Students are required to fulfill the Reading and Composition (R&C) requirement by the end of their fourth semester.
-This hold is placed if you are not on track to complete both halves of the R&C requirement by the end of your fourth semester.
+This hold may be placed if you are not on track to complete both halves of the R&C requirement by the end of your fourth semester.